open-models-platform/open-models-iecho/docs/docs/faq.md

 </summary>

-There is no API currently available for Open Assistant.
+There is no API currently available for Open Models iEcho.
 Any mention of an API in documentation is referencing the website's internal API.
 We understand that an API is a highly requested feature, but unfortunately, we can't provide one at this time due to a couple of reasons.
 Firstly, the inference system is already